 Symptoms

-Not everyone with a lactase deficiency has symptoms of lactose intolerance.
-Symptoms can vary depending on the amount of lactose ingested, a person’s ability to digest lactose and the amount and type of colonic bacteria.
+Symptoms associated with lactase deficiency are variable.
+They depend on the amount of lactose ingested, a person’s ability to digest lactose and the amount and type of colonic bacteria.
+Some people will be symptom free, whereas others may experience painful and persistent GI symptoms, such as abdominal bloating, wind, diarrhoea, nausea and abdominal cramps.

 Types of lactose intolerance